-- Overall, netarsudil 0.02% dosed once a day demonstrated statistically significant reductions of up to 5 mmHg in IOP from baseline in the clinical trials. - In ROCKET-1, netarsudil failed in its primary endpoint; netarsudil was not non-inferior to timolol in patients with baseline IOP < 27 mmHg.
+- Overall, netarsudil 0.02% dosed once a day demonstrated statistically significant reductions of up to 5 mmHg in IOP from baseline in the clinical trials. - o In ROCKET-1, netarsudil failed in its primary endpoint; netarsudil was not non-inferior to timolol in patients with baseline IOP < 27 mmHg.
 However, netarsudil was non-inferior to timolol in patients with a baseline IOP < 25 mmHg in a post-hoc analysis.
-Netarsudil did have an IOP-lowering effect at baseline IOPs ≥ 25 mmHg, but was not statistically non-inferior to timolol when including these patients (Rhopressa FDA Medical Review, Serle et al 2018). - In ROCKET-2, netarsudil achieved success in its primary endpoint, demonstrating non-inferiority to timolol in patients with a baseline IOP < 25 mmHg (Rhopressa FDA Medical Review, Serle et al 2018). - In ROCKET-4, netarsudil achieved success in its primary endpoint, demonstrating non-inferiority to timolol in patients with a baseline IOP < 30 mmHg in the per-protocol (PP) population, but this result was not replicated in the intent-totreat (ITT) population.
-In a secondary endpoint analysis, non-inferiority of netarsudil to timolol was demonstrated in patients with baseline IOP < 25 mmHg in both PP and ITT populations (Rhopressa FDA Medical Review). - Netarsudil was also evaluated in a 28 day, Phase 2, dose-response, double-masked, active control, parallel group, multicenter trial evaluating netarsudil compared with latanoprost solution, in patients with open-angle glaucoma or ocular hypertension.
+Netarsudil did have an IOP-lowering effect at baseline IOPs ≥ 25 mmHg, but was not statistically non-inferior to timolol when including these patients (Serle et al 2018). - In ROCKET-2, netarsudil achieved success in its primary endpoint, demonstrating non-inferiority to timolol in patients with a baseline IOP < 25 mmHg (Serle et al 2018). - In ROCKET-4, netarsudil achieved success in its primary endpoint, demonstrating non-inferiority to timolol in patients with a baseline IOP < 25 mmHg in the per-protocol population.
+In a secondary endpoint analysis, non-inferiority of netarsudil to timolol was demonstrated in patients with baseline IOP < 27 mmHg and < 30 mmHg in the per-protocol population (Khouri et al 2019). - Safety analyses have demonstrated that the drug is well-tolerated, with conjunctival hyperemia as the most frequent adverse event, and maintains consistently lowered IOP through 12 months of therapy (Kahook et al 2019). - Netarsudil was also evaluated in a 28-day, Phase 2, dose-response, double-masked, active control, parallel group, multicenter trial evaluating netarsudil compared with latanoprost solution, in patients with open-angle glaucoma or ocular hypertension.
 The study found that netarsudil 0.02% was less effective than latanoprost by approximately 1 mmHg in patients with unmedicated IOPs of 22 to 35 mmHg (differences from latanoprost in the change from baseline mean diurnal IOP for netarsudil 0.02% were 0.9 mmHg at day 14 and 1.2 mmHg at day 28) (Bacharach et al 2015).